yogiks/offline-indic-wiktionaries/README.md

 For [Aard 2 Beta](http://aarddict.org/), download the dictionary in new slob format from this [link](https://github.com/itkach/slob/wiki/Dictionaries#wiktionary).

+## Why not Kiwix?
+Kiwix is great as offline wiki reader, but for dictionaries Aard looks neat.
+Also Kiwix application is too big compared to Aard and even zim files for wiktionaries on Kiwix are bigger in size than Aard dictionaries([in new slob format](https://github.com/itkach/slob/wiki/Dictionaries#wiktionary)).
+On mobile devices, smaller size apps/files are better.

 ## Demo of Indic dictionaries on Ubuntu 14.04
 ![](http://i.imgur.com/zcqdhfc.gif)